mgaman/PDUlib/README.md

 ## getOverflow
 <b>bool getOverflow()</b>
 ### After Encode
 Call *getOverflow* after *Encode*.
 If the result is *true* then there was not enough space in the buffer to create the message.
 This is fatal and the message cannot be sent.
+There are two possible reasons for overflow:
+1. The general work buffer (default size 100 bytes) is too small.
+Its size can be defined by the <b>PDU</b> constructor.
+2. The encoded message length is greater than 140 bytes.
+This can happen even if the general work buffer is large enough.
+In this case the message must be sent as a multi-part message.
 ### After Decode
 Call *getOverflow* after *Decode*.
 If *true* there was not enough space in the buffer to fully decode the message.
 Calling *getText* will show that part which could be decoded.
 # Development and Debugging